XMebius/isaaclab_sim_to_real/README.md

-**NOTE: THE DEPLOYMENT PART IS NOT FINISHED.** Getting data from LiDAR or Realsense of Unitree is not well implemented yet.--*2024.9.30*
+**NOTE: THE DEPLOYMENT PART IS NOT FINISHED.** Getting data from LiDAR or Realsense of Unitree and calibratoon of robot are not well implemented yet.--*2024.9.30*

 # Overview